Garbaz/IICCSSS2023/presentation.md

 - In RNNs: Yes<sup class="ref">*Konieczny 2005, Konieczny et al. 2009*</sup>
 - In Transformers: No ✨
+  - LSCs only mildly affect surprisal
+  - No modulation due to context
   - Explanation (?): Attention mechanism has no intrinisic local preference

 **TODO: Graphic?**